Yaonan789/MA_AdaLoRA/README.md

 The repository focuses on the core implementation of the improved algorithm:

 * `/adalora/*`: The modified AdaLoRA implementation with magnitude-aware logic.
+* `exp.sh`: The automated shell script for running experiments on GLUE tasks with various alpha hyperparameters.
 * `run_glue.py`: The training script adapted with the necessary callbacks for dynamic rank updates.

 ---